Shows & Events at the Gielgud Theatre

 Facilities

-There are 3 licensed bars.
+There are 5 licensed bars, including the Sprague Terrace.
 There are no steps to the Foyer bar from the wheelchair space (along a side corridor).
 The bars have moveable seats, and the foyer bar is 3 steps up from the foyer.
 The Stalls bar has 4 steps down from the back of the stalls, with fixed seats.
 View the full details of access information.

 Cloakrooms